Our Moment

-Our Moment is the debut fragrance for women endorsed by English-Irish boy band One Direction.
+Our Moment is a perfume for women endorsed by English-Irish boy band One Direction.
 It was launched on 6 June 2013 in London.
-The line includes, besides the 30ml, 50ml and 100ml eau de parfum, a shower gel, a body lotion and a rollerball.
+The line includes, besides the 30ml, 50ml and 100ml eau de parfum, a shower gel, and a body lotion.

-The perfume is the best selling famous fragrance of Christmas 2013.
-Its sales have beaten fragrances from other celebrities such as Lady Gaga's Fame, Nicki Minaj's Pink Friday and Britney Spears' Fantasy.
+The perfume was the best selling celebrity fragrance of Christmas 2013, with higher sales than products endorsed by other celebrities such as Lady Gaga's Fame, Nicki Minaj's Pink Friday and Britney Spears' Fantasy.

 Our Moment is the first of the four fragrances to be promoted by One Direction, with That Moment, You & I and Between Us being the other three.

 Background

 Speculation that a perfume was to be released began in mid-2012 and on 5 June 2013, the first official announcement about the fragrance was released.
 On 6 June, three images were revealed, peeking the bottle.
 Later, a full image of the bottle was revealed.
 The fragrance was presented the same day at a skyscraper in London.

 There were 4-second trailers released from the week beginning Monday 12 August, one for each member.
 The full length advert for the fragrance was released on 24 August 2013.
 It features the song "My Favourite Things" which originally by Julie Andrews from The Sound of Music covered by Diana Vickers.

 Liam Payne has reported that the idea came from a fan's petition.
 "A Twitter fan started an online petition for us to launch a fragrance, and we talked to our management", he said.